Non-linear conductance in mesoscopic weakly disordered wires -- Interaction and magnetic field asymmetry: Main results

 \subsection{Strategy of the analysis}

-Having sketched the main ideas and results in Subsection~\ref{subsubsec:OurNewResults}, we can now describe more precisely the strategy of the analysis~: \begin{enumerate} \item in Section~\ref{sec:ScatteringFormalism}, we will introduce the general expressions for the two contributions $\mathcal{G}_\nonint$ and $\Gint$. \item In Section~\ref{sec:Symmetries}, we will analyse the structure of the correlator $\mean{\mathcal{G}_{s,a}^2}$ for weakly disordered metals and will show the connection with two fundamental correlators $\chi_g$ and $\chi_\nu$ (these two correlators are in correspondence with $\smean{\mathcal{G}_\nonint^2}$ and $\smean{\delta u_1^2}$, respectively, introduced in the qualitative discussion, Subsection~\ref{subsubsec:OurNewResults}). \item The two correlators $\chi_g$ and $\chi_\nu$ will be computed in detailed in Sections~\ref{sec:CondCorr} and~\ref{sec:InjCorr} \item They are combined in Section~\ref{sec:NLC} in order to obtain the final result for $\mean{\mathcal{G}_{s,a}^2}$. \end{enumerate} The same logic will be repeated in Section~\ref{sec:Coherent} for the coherent regime.
+Having sketched the main ideas and results in Subsection~\ref{subsubsec:OurNewResults}, we can now describe more precisely the strategy of the analysis~: \begin{enumerate} \item in Section~\ref{sec:ScatteringFormalism}, we will introduce the general expressions for the two contributions $\mathcal{G}_\nonint$ and $\Gint$. \item In Section~\ref{sec:Symmetries}, we will analyse the structure of the correlator $\mean{\mathcal{G}_{s,a}^2}$ for weakly disordered metals and will show the connection with two fundamental correlators $\chi_g$ and $\chi_\nu$ (these two correlators are in correspondence with $\smean{\mathcal{G}_\nonint^2}$ and $\smean{\delta u_1^2}$, respectively, introduced in the qualitative discussion, Subsection~\ref{subsubsec:OurNewResults}). \item The two correlators $\chi_g$ and $\chi_\nu$ will be computed in detail in Sections~\ref{sec:CondCorr} and~\ref{sec:InjCorr} \item They are combined in Section~\ref{sec:NLC} in order to obtain the final result for $\mean{\mathcal{G}_{s,a}^2}$. \end{enumerate} The same logic will be repeated in Section~\ref{sec:Coherent} for the coherent regime, which moreover requires a careful treatment of boundary conditions.